SYBIL

 Now imagine a city that buys enforcement.

 The trend is toward fragmentation.
-Sovereignty is leaking out of nation-states and pooling in other vessels — corporations, cities, platforms, enclaves.
+Sovereignty is leaking out of nation-states and pooling in other vessels: corporations, cities, platforms, networks, enclaves.
+The vessels are proliferating.
+The leak is accelerating.

 The logical endpoint is a marketplace for sovereignty.